-If you wish to destroy vegetation, excavate, or place fill within a watercourse, lake or spring, you may apply for a riverine protection permit.
-Your application will be decided in accordance with the Water Act 2000.
+If you need to excavate or place fill within a watercourse, lake or spring, you may need to apply for a riverine protection permit.

 Note that certain applications for a riverine protection permit within a wild river area may not be accepted.

-You do not require a riverine protection permit if the activity is:
+You do not require a riverine protection permit if excavation or placement of fill is:

 - undertaken in accordance with the Riverine protection permit exemption requirements (PDF, 199K)*.

-Best practice principles (PDF, 33K)* should be adopted when carrying out an activity in a watercourse, lake or spring.
+Best practice principles should be adopted when excavating or placing fill in a watercourse, lake or spring.